openstack/api-sig/guidelines/http.rst

  * Response status code must be ``204 No Content``

-* For all other successful calls, the return code should be **200 OK**.
+* For all other successful requests, the return code should be **200 OK**.

-* If a call is made which attempts to put a resource into a state which it is already in (eg locking an instance which is already locked), the return code should be in the **2xx Successful** range (usually matching the return code which would be given if the state had changed).
+* If a request attempts to put a resource into a state which it is already in (eg locking an instance which is already locked), the return code should be in the **2xx Successful** range (usually matching the return code which would be given if the state had changed).
 It is not appropriate to use